 Rare Find Part II

 At the monastery near my home where I do volunteer work, I have been helping catalog the collection of Ecclesiastical Embroidery Designs from the Art Needlework Department.
-The department was active from the late 1800’s until around 1967.
-They had an Art Needlework Department that provided vestments for their parish, and a means of support for their community.
+The department was active from the late 1800s until around 1967.
+They had an Art Needlework Department that provided vestments for their parish and a means of support for their community.
 The Sisters were very talented and created their own designs.
 The museum collection has many portfolio drawings such as this one which I received in the mail a few weeks ago.
-The Sister’s drawings were perhaps practice pieces intended to work out the details of a design concept, to improve their design and drawing skills, or perhaps drawing for fun and enjoyment.
+The Sister’s drawings were perhaps practice pieces intended to work out the details of a design concept, to improve their design and drawing skills, or perhaps draw for fun and enjoyment.

-When looking at the wonderful Ecclesiastical Embroidery Designs from the Monastery near my home, it soon becomes clear that the starting point for many of their beautiful designs was an understanding of geometry, along with knowledge of drawing and design, scale and proportion.
+When looking at the wonderful Ecclesiastical Embroidery Designs from the Monastery near my home, it soon becomes clear that the starting point for many of their beautiful designs was an understanding of geometry, along with knowledge of drawing and design, scale, and proportion.
 The Sisters also studied theology, knew the history and meaning of symbols, and pulled all of this knowledge together in the creation of stunning Ecclesiastical Designs.

 The above design from the East Coast Monastery shows many of those same traits in this Ecclesiastical Design.
-There are compass marks and faint tracings and erasing marks of reference lines.
+There are compass marks faint tracings and erasing marks of reference lines.

 The artist of this work did a wonderful job with scale and balance.
-The symmetry in this design with the keys and the sword if flawless.
+The symmetry in this design with the keys and the sword is flawless.
 Notice how the artist even incorporates a cross into each key.
 These designers were masters at their craft.
 (And they drew their designs all by hand, without the aid of a computer).

-While working with the embroidery patterns at the monastery, we would often come across a pattern that had a note, “Holes blocked, need new pattern.”
+While working with the embroidery patterns at the monastery, we would often come across a pattern that had a note, “Holes blocked, need a new pattern.”
 Then there would be a duplicate pattern that looked like it had never been used for transferring an embroidery design.
 These perforated copies as they are called at the museum have no pencil marks, only the holes from the embroidery design.

 The Rose and Vine Embroidery pattern also has this marking at the opposite end.
-The number “10” is followed by some words which are from an old handwriting style that is too difficult to decipher today.
+The number “10” is followed by some words that are from an old handwriting style that is too difficult to decipher today.

 On rare occasions, vintage Ecclesiastical Embroidery Designs have color codes.
 This is always helpful and fun.
-The rose had “red” marked as the color for the center, and “Pale Pink” as the petal colors.
+The rose had “red” marked as the color for the center, and “Pale Pink” as the petal color.

 “Pale Green” is the color recommendation for the Thorns and Vines on this design.
 The other words are illegible.
 But these few little tips and notes on the Embroidery pattern tell us a great deal.

-I know little else about these three Ecclesiastical Designs that were sent in the mail, other than that they came from a Monastery from the East Coast that closed down.
+I know little else about these three Ecclesiastical Designs that were sent in the mail, other than that they came from a Monastery on the East Coast that closed down.
 Thank goodness someone recognized the value of these designs and sent them on to the bookseller.

 So, the hook is baited well.
 Sending samples of what was in the larger box is irresistible.
-What do you think – would it be worth while to acquire the remaining Vintage Ecclesiastical Embroidery Designs since I was so hoping to stumble across some?
+What do you think – would it be worthwhile to acquire the remaining Vintage Ecclesiastical Embroidery Designs since I was so hoping to stumble across some?
 Is that day today?

 Solo Dei Gloria

-Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
+Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
-Sing up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.
+Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.